 Folic acid is a vitamin which occurs naturally in certain foods such as spinach, sprouts, broccoli, green beans and potatoes.
 Some bread and breakfast cereals are fortified with folic acid.
 However, the intake for each individual can vary.
 When you are pregnant, you need a good supply of folic acid to help with the development of the baby.
 If you take folic acid tablets in early pregnancy you reduce the risk of having a baby born with a spinal cord problem such as spina bifida.

 Folic acid is a naturally occurring vitamin which your body needs.
 By taking these supplements you are making sure that you have a good, regular amount of folic acid which you need especially during pregnancy.
 You can buy folic acid tablets from pharmacies.
-Also, the NHS Healthy Start scheme (see below) provides vitamin supplements that contain folic acid.
+Also, in the UK, the NHS Healthy Start scheme provides vitamin supplements that contain folic acid.
 These are free to many women who are on certain benefits.

 For most women, the dose is 400 micrograms (0.4 mg) a day.
 If you have a higher risk of having a child with a spinal cord problem then the dose is 5 mg a day.
 You need a prescription for this higher dose - that is, if: